lachlanc61/ReadoutXFM/README.md

 # Usage

-The tool is run as a script from core.py, or Jupyter notebook explore.ipynb
+The package is executed via core.py

+Run parameters and desired behaviour are controlled by two config files:
+- User-modifiable flags (eg. input file, output dimensions) are stored in config.yaml
+    - these flags can also be passed in as command line arguments
+- Development flags and tuning parameters are read from xfmreadout/protocol.yaml

-An example dataset is provided in ./data
+An example dataset is provided in ./data/geo1.GeoPIXE

-The path to the dataset to be analysed is set in config.py, together with various flags and control parameters.